Stress-linked pairs of vertices and the generic stress matroid: Preliminaries

-One of the main results of \cite{gortler.etal_2010} is the following characterization of \globrig{d} graphs.
-The original result was stated for real frameworks, and subsequently in \cite{gortler.thurston_2014a} it was extended to the complex setting.
-It is often formulated in terms of the maximum rank of stress matrices, but the following equivalent form will be more convenient for us.
-Recall that we use $\stresskernel{d}{G}(\omega)$ to denote the $d$-dimensional stress kernel of $\omega$, while $A(G,p)$ denotes the set of affine images of $(G,p)$.
+One of the main results of~\cite{gortler.etal_2010} is the following characterization of \globrig{d} graphs.
+Originally, it was stated for real frameworks; it was subsequently extended to the complex setting in~\cite{gortler.thurston_2014a}.
+Part \textit{(b)} is often formulated in terms of the maximum rank of stress matrices, but the following equivalent form will be more convenient for us.